gerdesi/LenovoIdeapad330s-14ikb-Hackintosh/README.md

 ## Issues
 - Sometimes sleep doesn't work while closing the lid.
 (Very Random)
 - Keyboard mute shortcut.
 (Displays muted but doesn't actually mute)
 - iMessage and Facetime.
-(Didn't bother as I don't use them)
+(I tried, but didn't get it to work)
 - Trackpad gestures not quite working.
 Maybe I'll find a fix for that.
 - One ACPI Error while booting.
 Can be ignored.
 (Hoping someone can help me with this) | Disable verbose (-v) mode to just hide it...